-The very first notable result is the CTR: it indeed indicates a strong interest of users for sweepstakes type offers.
-We have therefore validated that it is possible to successfully launch this type of offers on this source.
+The very first notable result is the CTR: it indeed indicates a strong interest of users for sweepstakes-type programs.
+We have therefore validated that it is possible to successfully launch this type of offer on this source.

 The other element is that there is a hierarchy of CTR, with an iPhone offer that interests a wider public, so we can direct offers towards the technological universe.
 Finally, the last notable point is that this time we have unblocked the conversion counter, with a more product-oriented tunnel.

 We hope that this case study will have shown you how without prior knowledge and with a very limited budget (60 dollars) you can really develop knowledge about campaigns and direct them towards profitability.
 As in our first case study, it is the rigor and the method that allows us to create reliable experiences that are not biased by unexpected data.

 This method is contained in our 6-point loop: